lawnshogan/surfs_up/README.md

 ### **The results...**
 Here are some observations I found after analyzing the data...

-    1. Minimum temperatures in June, when tourist season is beginning, are higher than in December, when temperatures are lower and less busy.
+- Minimum temperatures in June, when tourist season is beginning, are higher than in December, when temperatures are lower and less busy.
 This is great news.
-    2. Maximum and average temperatures are similar year round (a few degrees difference)
+- Maximum and average temperatures are similar year round (a few degrees difference)
-    3. From our Precipitation analysis, its clear we will have to deal with some precipitation year round, as this is a tropical island.
+- From our Precipitation analysis, its clear we will have to deal with some precipitation year round, as this is a tropical island.
 Because we used the station data, we were able to see what parts of the island rain more than others - There was a large difference in these precipitation numbers.

 ### **Summary**

-This analysis was interesting but I also thought the results were somewhat predictable, which can happen in data science.
-When students try to cheat and change their scores, they are not giving themselves F grades - They are probably giving themselves A and B grades.

-With this in mind, when we alter our data by taking out the 9th graders for a particular school, your overall passing scores will lower, because you are getting rid of the results of higher scores.

-The budget per district and per school size will be altered as well as the new data is accounted for and calculated.
+- While doing this analysis, I thought it would be interesting to go even further and think of other ways we could tell a story with our data.
+Hawaii relys on tourism and it's important to know when these tourists are coming and where they are staying.
+We could potentially merge these databases together to tie in more information regarding not only the weather, but the tourists as well.
+This could help determine if the location will draw tourist traffic or not.

+- As we also individually calculated the percipitation and temperature data, we could also combine the two to better understand the correlation between temp and precipitation.
+Ultimately, we just need to find an area that is warm year round, rains less and also has good access to tourist locations.